MuhammedBuyukkinaci/My-Docker-Notes/README.md

 1) Docker compose can be regarded as skeleton of Docker.

 2) In real life cases, one application has many services and many containers needed to run a single application.
 For docker compose, service=container

+2.5) If there exists 2 services on a docker-compose file and we make it `up`, one container for each service is created.
+However, thanks to docker-compose, we can 5 containers for one of services and 2 containers for the other service(From [here](https://stackoverflow.com/questions/35565770/difference-between-service-and-container-in-docker-compose#:~:text=Services%20and%20container%20are%20related,compose%20you%20can%20handle%20services.&text=This%20compose%20file%20defines%20two%20services%2C%20web%20and%20db%20.))

 3) Docker compose is a tool to define and run multiple Docker objects.
 To use Docker Compose, a YAML file is used and all services were created using one command.
 Docker compose creates services(containers), networks and volumes.